OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-Only Expanding Card

-This document details a CSS-only solution to create an expanding card effect, where clicking a card reveals more content smoothly.
-We'll use plain CSS3 for this, avoiding JavaScript for a lightweight and performant solution.
+This document details a CSS-only solution to create an expanding card effect.
+The card expands vertically when hovered over, revealing additional content.
+We'll use pure CSS3 for this, avoiding JavaScript entirely.

-## Description of the Styling
+**Description of the Styling:**

-The card starts in a compact state, showing only a title and a small image.
-Upon clicking, the card expands vertically to reveal hidden content (in this case, some placeholder text).
-The transition is smooth thanks to CSS transitions.
-The styling uses simple box-shadow and border-radius for visual appeal.
+This effect relies primarily on the CSS `max-height` property and transitions.
+The card starts with a limited `max-height`, visually restricting its content.
+On hover, the `max-height` is changed to allow the content to fully expand, and the transition property smoothly animates this change.
+We also use some basic styling for visual appeal.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>